Canleskis/particular/README.md

 The main goal of this crate is to provide users with a simple API to setup N-body gravitational simulations that can easily be integrated into existing game and physics engines.
 Thus it does not include numerical integration or other similar tools and instead only focuses on the acceleration calculations.

-Currently, acceleration calculations are computed naively by iterating over all the particles and summing the acceleration caused by all the `massive` particles.
+Currently, provided [`ComputeMethods`] are naive and iterate over the particles and sum the acceleration caused by the `massive` particles.
-In the future, I would like to implement other algorithms such as [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) or even use compute shaders on the GPU for faster calculations.
+I will likely provide algorithms such as e.g. [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) in the future.

 Particular can be used with a parallel implementation on the CPU thanks to the [rayon](https://github.com/rayon-rs/rayon) crate.
-Use the "parallel" feature to enable it, which can lead to huge performance improvements.
+Enable the "parallel" feature to access the available compute methods.

 # Using Particular